radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 ## Action Items

-1. **Use a Stronger Hashing Algorithm**:
+1. **Use a Stronger Hashing Algorithm:**
-   1. **Action**: Replace SHA-1 with a more secure hashing algorithm (e.g., SHA-256) for computing the hash of resource IDs and generating ETags.
+   1. **Action:** Replace SHA-1 with a more secure hashing algorithm (e.g., SHA-256) for computing the hash of resource IDs and generating ETags.
 The issue that keeps track of this action item: <https://github.com/radius-project/radius/issues/8084>.
-2. **Ensure RBAC with Least Privilege is Configured for UCP**:
+2. **Ensure RBAC with Least Privilege is Configured for UCP:**
-   1. **Action**: Implement strict RBAC policies to limit which users and service accounts can access the UCP.
+   1. **Action:** Implement strict RBAC policies to limit which users and service accounts can access the UCP.
 Ensure that only trusted and necessary entities have the required permissions.
 Refer to the following pull request for more details: <https://github.com/radius-project/radius/pull/8080>.
-3. **Secure Communication Between UCP and Resource Providers**:
+3. **Secure Communication Between UCP and Resource Providers:**
-   1. **Action**: Implement a form of authentication (e.g., mTLS) and apply Network Policies where applicable to secure communication between the UCP and resource providers.
+   1. **Action:** Implement a form of authentication (e.g., mTLS) and apply Network Policies where applicable to secure communication between the UCP and resource providers.
 Documentation should also be added.
 Here is the issue that keeps track of this action item: <https://github.com/radius-project/radius/issues/8083>.

 ## Review Notes